nestak/text-ng-templates-brunch/README.md

 This plugin works "out of the box", if you follow usual conventions:

-- your index.html file is located under `app/assets/index.html`
+- your application's index.html file is located under `public/index.html`
 - you use `.html` extension for your angular templates

 By default `script` tags will be added just before closing `body` tag.